Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/feather_token.md

+---
+category: items
+layout: page
 name: Feather Token
-type: item
+tag: item

-# Feather Token
+title: Feather Token
+---

 _Wondrous item, rare_

 This tiny object looks like a feather.
 Different types of feather tokens exist, each with a different single-use effect.
 The GM chooses the kind of token or determines it randomly.